fabacab/diasposter/readme.txt

 If you're a plugin developer, you can easily make your custom post types work well with Diasposter by implementing the `diasposter_save_post_types`, `diasposter_meta_box_post_types`, and `diasposter_prepared_post` filter hooks.
 See [Other Notes](https://wordpress.org/plugins/diasposter/other_notes/) for coding details.

+= Why don't I see the option to send a tweet automatically even after I set the auto-tweet/auto-post option? =

+Make sure you have correctly configured your desired service integration for your Diaspora* account on your Diaspora* pod.
+Usually, this is available by selecting the "Services" tab from your pod's account setting page (such as at `https://your-diaspora-pod.com/services`).
+Only the services that you have enabled will be available for you to use in the Diasposter post editing meta box.

+= Why aren't my Diaspora* posts showing my location even with "Send post location?" checked? =

+You need a plugin that collects post location data before you have any data to share.
+If you have not installed such a plugin, then there is simply no location data to send to Diaspora*.
+Neither Diasposter nor WordPress itself collects this information, but numerous other plugins can.

+If you have installed a geolocation plugin for WordPress but the location data is still not showing up, it is likely because the other plugin does not save location data in a standard format that other plugins (like Diasposter) can access.
+Diasposter adheres to the [WordPress Geodata standard](https://codex.wordpress.org/Geodata) for location information, and expects other plugins to behave accordingly.
+Try using a more well-behaved plugin instead.

 = Is Diasposter available in languages other than English? =

 Not yet, but I would love to accept translations for additional languages.